kufreu/kufreu.github.io/final/final.md

 In st_centroid.sf(.) :
 st_centroid assumes attributes are constant over geometries of x
 ```
 To fix the first warning, the object was transformed into a projected mercator (3395) before being made into a centroid.
 The second warning was fixed by supplying only the geometries of the layer to st_centroid using st_geometry.
-This is similar to the SQL where only the geometries are used in the functions.
+This is similar to the SQL where only the geometries are used in the functions rather the whole layer being piped through.
+The centroids are then transformed to EPSG:4326.
 ```r
 test <- tractsMI %>%
   st_transform(3395) %>%